Calendar

 A celebration of English repertoire from the Baroque era to today

-Dowland Come again, Flow my tears, Can she excuse my wrongs, Now O Now I needs must part
+Dowland Come Again, Can she Excuse my wrongs, Now o Now I needs must part, King of Denmark’s Galliard

-Beatles Something, Let it be, Blackbird, Imagine, All you need is love
+The Beatles Something, Blackbird, Let it be, Imagine

 Thomas Dunford appears to be equally relaxed in any number of formations – with the most historically informed conductors of our time (William Christie, John Eliot Gardiner, Philippe Herreweghe, etc.), at the helm of the Jupiter Ensemble founded seven years ago as a duo with Lea Desandre, or flying solo and taking on Bach.
 This talented string player has been dubbed the “Eric Clapton of the lute” (BBC Music Magazine).
-As a writer-composer-performer, he has devised a programme blending Purcell with the Beatles, and Dowland with Bernstein.
+As a writer-composer-performer, he has devised a programme blending Purcell, The Beatles and Dowland.
 This journey through eras and styles will conclude with his own songs influenced by jazz, baroque, and pop.
 And, who knows, perhaps a jam session as an encore?
 Nothing would surprise us!

 Production Jeanine Roze Production